Ga naar Nederlandstalige versie

 ROLLER COASTERS

 Another classic Disney mountain can be found at the opposite side of the park.
 Big Thunder Mountain Railroad was inaugurated in 1980 and it was the slightly larger version of Disneyland Anaheim’s runaway mine train.
 The ride is more or less similar to the west coast version and it creates just as much fun.
-Big Thunder Mountain remains one of the world’s best family coasters and the theming is awesome.
+Big Thunder Mountain remains one of the world’s best family coasters and this is especially true in the dark.
+A little warning for European visitor’s, though: if you’re used to the Parisian version of Big Thunder Mountain, it might be a good idea to lower your expectations.
+Large parts of the layout are identical, but the two underwater tunnels and the splashdown effect are nowhere to be found.

-Magic Kingdom doesn’t feature one, but two mine trains.
+What’s better than one mine train?
+Two mine trains, of course!
 When Fantasyland was being revamped in the early 2010’s, Seven Dwarfs Mine Train was added as the area’s focal point.
 It’s right in the middle of Fantasyland and it delivers a great dynamic.
-Seven Dwarfs Mine Train isn’t only beautiful to look at; it’s also a pleasure to ride.
-Despite its rather tame roller coaster experience, the ride managed to convince me with its swinging gondolas and the stunning dark ride section.
-I’m certainly not the only guest with this opinion.
-Seven Dwarfs Mine Train is actually so popular that a wait time of less than 60 minutes is rare.
-By the way… Magic Kingdom’s 4th and last coaster can also be found at Fantasyland, but it’s not that interesting.
+Seven Dwarfs Mine Train is beautiful to look at, but the ride experience turned out to be quite mediocre.
+Its two coaster sections are everything but thrilling and the dark ride scene is just too short to be convincing.
+Still, this doesn’t seem to bother the majority of Magic Kingdom visitors, as Seven Dwarfs Mine Train often has the longest queues of the entire park.
+By the way… Magic Kingdom’s 5th and last coaster can also be found at Fantasyland, but it’s not that interesting.
 Standard Vekoma Junior Coasters don’t belong in a Disney theme park, if you ask me.

 DARK RIDES